-Questions which are often raised with Consultants are:
+Questions often raised to us are:

 The mains installation and fixed wiring will be subject to a periodical inspection (each inspector – a suitably qualified electrician – determines the period until the next inspection, which can be between 12 months and 5 years, according to its current condition) and is required to be maintained and kept in such a condition “as to be safe to use”.

-If the inspections are not the responsibility of the tenant employer to organise / pay for, it is important that they know the date of the next periodical inspection and make efforts to ensure that the inspection is carried out in a timely manner with any outstanding issues resolved.
-In this case ask to see the current EICR “Electrical Installation Condition Report” to ensure this is the case and that any required remedial work has been carried out, with the installation considered to be in a “Satisfactory” condition.
+If the inspections are not the responsibility of the tenant (employer) to organise and pay for, it is important that they know the date of the next periodical inspection, and make efforts to ensure that the inspection is carried out in a timely manner with any outstanding issues resolved.
+In this case, ask to see the current EICR “Electrical Installation Condition Report” to ensure this is the case and that any required remedial work has been carried out, with the installation considered to be in a “Satisfactory” condition.
 It is an employer’s responsibility to their employees and other relevant persons on the site to be in possession of this information and acting where necessary to keep the landlord “honest”.
 If a landlord is ignoring this, the duty held by the employer to their employees will supersede and will make the employer and possibly the landlord liable if any issues or injuries occur.

 Employers need to also be looking to their insurance requirements and ensure all responsibilities are being met, which may include for fire cover that the electrical installation is kept in such a condition as to be safe and not regarded as likely to increase any fire related risk.